-Meets Standard Approaching Standard Does Not Meet Standard The school leader and/or team complies with and presents no concerns in the measure characteristics.
-The school leader and/or team presents concerns in a minimal number of the measure characteristics with a credible plan to address the issues.
+Meets Sta andard Approaching Standard Does Not Meet Standard The school leader and with and presents no measure char o concerns in the The school leader and/or team presents concerns in a minimal number of the measure characteristics with a credible plan to address the issues.
 The school leader and/or team presents concerns in a majority of the measure characteristics and/or does not have a plan to address issues.
 OR The school leader and/or team presents concerns in a minimal number of the measure characteristics with no credible plan to address the issues.